napo/geospatial_course_unitn/docs/_solutions/02_exercise_spatial_relationship_and_operations.md

 ### fix the problem

-We need to indentify the points outside the boundary of Italy
+We need to identify the points outside the boundary of Italy
 - create the polygon with the administrative boundaries of Italy
 - check each point if is inside the polygon